lp6m/ImageDetectionHW2/README.md

 [Hua Luo, Jian & Hong Lin, Chang.
 (2018).
 Pure FPGA Implementation of an HOG Based Real-Time Pedestrian Detection System.
 Sensors.
 18. 1174.
 10.3390/s18041174.](https://www.ncbi.nlm.nih.gov/pubmed/29649146)

 ## Known issue
 This SVM Classifier tends to detect false positive.
-I think the problem exists in model, so there is nothing to do.
+This may be because of the limit of Linear SVM model.